mixmash11/django_crash_course/Notes/First Day.md

 If you're having performance issues, it's super likely due to DB queries

 Make tests as simple and as stupid as possible

+Squash migrations before going to production

+Sometimes the test DB isn't erased at the end of testing.
+If a test refuses to fix or a field isn't present, try checking that.

+ Play the test coverage game.